2024 United States Senate elections: Change in composition

 Each block represents one of the 100 seats in the U.S. Senate.
 "D#" is a Democratic/active senator, "I#" is an Independent senator, and "R#" is a Republican/active senator.
 They are arranged so that the parties are separated, and a majority is clear by crossing the middle.

 Before the elections

 Each block indicates an incumbent senator's actions going into the election.
+After the June 1, 2024 party change of West Virginia.